gagnonanthony/brainccpy/README.md

 # Brainccpy : Brain & Cognitive Constructs tools and utilities.

-Brainccpy is a small library containing tools to investiguate brain and cognitive constructs relationships.
+Brainccpy is a small library containing tools to investigate relationships between brain's physiology and cognitive constructs.

 Installation
 =======